helium/HIP/0120-mobile-data-connectivity-and-usability.md

 ## Summary

-This Helium Improvement Proposal (HIP) introduces Data Connectivity and Usability requirements for MOBILE CBRS Radios and Wi-Fi Access Points in which units must be rewarded 1 data credit over a 14 epochs (days) in order to receive 1.0x multiplier for mobile coverage points.
+This Helium Improvement Proposal (HIP) introduces Data Connectivity and Usability requirements for MOBILE CBRS Radios and Wi-Fi Access Points in which units must be received 1 data credit over a 14 epochs (days) in order to receive 1.0x multiplier for mobile coverage points.
 Units that do not pass this metric will receive 0.5x multiplier for mobile coverage points.

 ## Related HIPs